-In accordance with section ()3-3a of the Norwegian Accounting Act, the Board hereby confirms that the consolidated financial statements and the financial statements of the parent Company have porate Governance and the provisions of been prepared based on going concern as- plemented by the Company are designed sumptions, and that there are reasonable grounds to make such an assumption.
+In accordance with section \3-3a of the Norwegian Accounting Act, the Board hereby confirms that the consolidated financial statements and the financial statements of the parent Company have to minimize this risk.

 Kongsberg Automotive supplies products that are safety critical.
 Suppliers in the automotive industry face the possibility of substantial financial liability for warranty claims relating to potential product or delivery failures.
 This liability represents a potential risk.
-Working methods and validation procedures imto minimize this risk.
+Working methods and validation procedures im-

 Kongsberg Automotive is normally contracted as a supplier with a long-term commitment.
 The commitment is usually based on a vehicle platform where volumes are estimated and not guaranteed.
-Even if present commitments are cost reimbursable they can be adversely affected by many factors and short-term variances including shortages of materials, equipment and labor, political risk, customer default, industrial disputes, accidents, environmental pollution, the prices of raw materials, unforeseen problems, changes in circumstances that may lead to cancellations and other risk factors bevond the control of the Group.
+Even if present commitments are cost reimbursable they can be adversely affected by many factors and short-term variances including shortages of materials, equipment and labor, political risk, customer default, industrial disputes, accidents, environmental pollution, the prices of raw materials, unforeseen problems, changes in circumstances that may lead to cancellations and other risk factors beyond the control of the Group.